NixOS/rfcs/rfcs/0138-rfc-repos.md

 > This issue may only be used for RFC meta-discussions, such as shepherd nominations, FCP periods, meeting schedules, etc.

 The FCP must be initiated on a specific commit of the repository.
-When the FCP passes, the repositories contents are committed to the [rfcs](https://github.com/NixOS/rfcs) repository by the [RFC steering committee](https://github.com/NixOS/rfcs#rfc-steering-committee) via a pull request that closes the original issue.
+When the FCP passes, the repositories contents are committed to the [rfcs](https://github.com/NixOS/rfcs) repository by the [RFC steering committee](https://github.com/NixOS/rfcs#rfc-steering-committee) with a commit that closes the original issue.

+## Workflow to get RFC updates
+To get updates for RFC's, instead of subscribing to the PR, one has to watch the repository.

+## Repository transfer

+Once the RFC is merged, the repository has to be transferred to the NixOS organization under https://github.com/NixOS/rfc-NUMBER.
+This is to ensure the discussions aren't lost in the future.
+The repository will then be archived.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions